DigitalAkhee/navist/README.md

    By sharing his experience, you have helped to make this process more efficient and effective.

-- To our chapter Lead [Umar Abdullahi](https://github.com/umarbrowser) how always there for us
+- To our chapter Lead [Umar Abdullahi](https://github.com/umarbrowser) he was always there for us, and support us.

 # Team Members